bcaffo/regmodsbook/manuscript/08_multivariate.md

 Thus, the interpretation of a multivariate regression coefficient is the expected change in the response per unit change in the regressor, holding all of the other regressors fixed.
-The latter part of the phrase is important, by holding the other regressors constant, we are investigating an adjusted effect, just like we described in the smoking and breath mint useage example at the beginning of the chapter.
+The latter part of the phrase is important, by holding the other regressors constant, we are investigating an adjusted effect, just like we described in the smoking and breath mint usage example at the beginning of the chapter.

 In the next chapter, we'll do examples and go over context-specific interpretations.